girirajanlab/CN_Learn/README.md

 >**docker pull girirajanlab/cnlearn**

-Following are some of the software tools preinstalled on the docker image,
+Following are some of the software tools preinstalled in the docker image,
 1) Python 3.7.3
 2) R 3.4.4
+3) Java 8
-3) GATK 3.5
+4) GATK 3.5
-4) bedtools 2.27.1
+5) bedtools 2.27.1
-5) samtools 1.3.1
+6) samtools 1.3.1
-6) CANOES, CODEX, CLAMMS, XHMM & CN-Learn
+7) CANOES, CODEX, CLAMMS, XHMM & CN-Learn

 The complete list of preinstalled softwares can be found in the [Dockerfile](https://github.com/girirajanlab/CN_Learn/blob/master/Dockerfile).